Platform

 • You create and submit a template to Meta for approval (free to submit).

-• Once approved, you use that template to initiate a conversation.
+• Once approved, you use that template to send messages, unlimited times.

 Template approval is a one-time process per template.
-Once approved, you can use it unlimited times.
-The cost is purely at the conversation level — not per template send.
+Once approved, you can use it indefinitely — the cost is per delivery, not per approval or per template.

 Talk to Us →